 Also produced for the 2009 and 2010 model years were the Corolla XRS and XLE models.
 The XRS was a sportier model equipped with a 2.4-liter engine that produced 158 horsepower.
 The XLE was a more upscale version with an upgraded interior and optional leather seating.
 Also of note, stability control became standard on all models for 2010.

-Overall, this production run of Corallas seemed to have modest goals ... basically to sell by pleasing less discriminating consumers (which, unfortunately, is the majority).
-The ride quality, while quiet and smooth, is far from lively and its handling is merely adequate.
-The same can be said for the interior as well which quite average and adequately attractive.
+Overall, this production run of Corallas seemed to have somewhat more modest goals than its predecessor.
+The ride quality, while quiet and smooth, lost a bit of its liveliness and its handling is merely adequate.
+The same can be said for the interior as well which is fairly average and adequately attractive.
 That said, it's a solid and dependable vehicle.

 The ninth-generation Toyota Corolla was produced for the 2003 through 2008 model years, coming in CE, S, LE and XRS (produced only for 2004 and 2005) trims, and is a much more compelling used small sedan choice.